 Notably absent from this comparison: a dedicated pgvector MCP server.
 PostgreSQL’s vector extension is one of the most popular ways to add vector search to existing applications, but there’s no clear winner in the MCP space.

-The options are fragmented: yusuf/mcp-pgvector-server for dedicated pgvector search, neverinfamous/postgres-mcp for full Postgres with pgvector as one of many supported extensions, and Knuckles-Team/vector-mcp (9 stars) as a multi-database MCP supporting pgvector alongside ChromaDB, Qdrant, and MongoDB.
+The options are fragmented: yusuf/mcp-pgvector-server for dedicated pgvector search, neverinfamous/postgres-mcp for full Postgres with pgvector and 8 extensions support, stuzero/pg-mcp-server for enhanced Postgres with pgvector awareness, and Knuckles-Team/vector-mcp (9 stars) as a multi-database MCP supporting pgvector alongside ChromaDB, Qdrant, Couchbase, and MongoDB.

 If you’re already using PostgreSQL with pgvector, your best option today is a general Postgres MCP server rather than a dedicated vector database MCP server.
-This gap will likely close as the ecosystem matures.
+This gap will likely close as the ecosystem matures — and the emergence of unified/federated MCP servers like Knuckles-Team/vector-mcp and MindsDB’s universal MCP (which federates across Pinecone, Weaviate, and Qdrant) suggests the future may be multi-backend rather than vendor-specific.

 Our Recommendations